freecivx/freecivx/publite2/README.md

 depending on demand reported by the Metaserver.
 It requires the Freeciv-web webapplication to be already running on Resin to work.

-Publite2 also launches one Freeciv-proxy server instance for each Freeciv C server.
+Publite2 also launches one websockify instance for each Freeciv C server.

 Publite2 is started automatically by the start-freeciv-web.sh script.